Security at DebugBear

 What data does DebugBear have access to?

 In most cases we do not have any special permissions to access your IT infrastructure.
-We do not collect data on your users and only run site speed tests on your public-facing website.
+We do not collect data on your website visitors and only run site speed tests on your public-facing website.

 In some cases you may grant additional access rights to DebugBear.
 For example, you disable bot blocking from IP addresses used by the DebugBear test servers.
 Or you monitor staging servers that are protected using HTTP Basic Authentication.